 How can we contact you?

 The quickest way to reach us with any questions is by email: email@example.com

-What is your nonstick surface made of?
+What is your non stick surface made of?

-In regards to scratching, our coating is one of the most scratch resistant coatings on the market.
+With regard to scratching, our coating is one of the most scratch resistant coatings on the market.

 I generally cook with cast iron.
 What should I expect with stainless steel?

 The truth is that stainless steel frying pans are much more versatile than cast iron.
 First off, they heat up much more evenly and quickly than cast iron.
 Despite popular belief, cast iron is not actually a good conductor of heat.

 The other issue is that cast iron may impart a metallic taste on acidic foods due to a metal reaction.
 Our high-grade stainless does not impart any flavor to the foods.
 So if you cook certain types of sauces or pan sauces that are acidic, you may want to avoid doing these in cast iron.